 The Santa Clara Valley Water District established the Adopt-A-Creek program in 1992 to encourage residents of Santa Clara County to take an active role in helping to preserve the health and beauty of our local creeks.
 Who's involved?
-More than 100 groups around the county are involved in the program, but with more than 800 miles of local waterways throughout Santa Clara Valley, many areas have yet to be adopted.
+More than 140 groups around the county are involved in the program, but with with the water district managing about 275 miles of creek in Santa Clara County, many areas have yet to be adopted.

 Santa Clara Valley waterways flow into the San Francisco and Monterey bays, taking all the pollutants, debris and trash accumulated upstream with them.
 This poses a great threat to vegetation, wildlife and humans.
 In addition, more than five decades of growing urbanization means more runoff — bringing with it even more trash and debris — into local storm drains, many of which empty into our creeks and eventually into the bay.

 Think about this: during Coastal Cleanup Day, volunteers picked up more than 45,610 pounds of trash and 10,520 pounds of recyclables in just three hours at 20 creek sites around Santa Clara Valley.
 That's the equivalent weight of half a Boeing 757 airliner!